The History Of Google

 Here are a few stats that show us just how big of a company Google is:

 - Google has over 90.46% of the search engine market share worldwide as of 2019.
 (Source: StatCounter)

-- Google is worth around $280 billion and has a market capitalization of just under $500 billion.
+- Google is worth around $280 billion as of writing.
 (Source: Fool)